Seized (film)

+Production

+In early press releases for the film, it was stated the Adkins' character would be named "Carl Rizk", with "Rizk" also being the working title for the film.
+He was also to have 2 children instead of one, one son and one daughter, living in a small town in Oregon.
+Another difference in the plot was the children were to be buried alive with enough oxygen to last five hours, with Adkins having to take out three mob groups, each increasingly more dangerous than the last, within that timeframe.
+These were changed for unknown reasons.

 Plot

 Former special forces agent Nero, has moved to a beachside in Rosarito Beach in Baja California with his son Taylor.
 His wife died some time ago.
 One day, Nero is shot by a dart gun and as he awakens, he finds that his son has been kidnapped.
 He receives a call from unknown man that sends him live footage of his son being held inside a truck, equipped with a tube connecting to the exhaust pipe.
 In order to see his son again, the man tasks him with eliminating assassins of every dangerous crime syndicates of highly skilled criminals.
 The man has provided him a vest equipped with body cam, weapons, and a bulletproof Chevrolet Suburban.

 With the body cam, the man – later identified as Mzamo – along with his lover Alanza, his fellow cartel members, and a few corrupt intelligence agents led by their leader Donovan, are able to observe his activities.
 On his first task, Nero infiltrates a restaurant occupied by Roja and the Garza Cartel; he kills every one of them.
 After finishing the first task, Mzamo gives him the second target: Eliazar Machado, who is notorious for prostitution, racketeering, kidnapping and bombing.
 Nero infiltrates a prostitution den run by Machado, where he fights Machado's men before killing Machado himself.
 When Mzamo allows Nero to speak to his son, Nero tells him that he used to work for an intelligence agency and that name "Nero" is actually his cover name; his wife was kidnapped after someone within the agency betrayed him and blew his cover; she was killed afterwards.
 Nero tracked and killed the people responsible for his wife's murder, afterwards the agency took him off duty and moved him with son down to Mexico for safety.
 Nero vows to find the man behind the plot once the given task is accomplished.
-Through the conversation with Mzamo, it is revealed that Donovan was the one who betrayed Nero and moved him and Taylor to Mexico; due of his combat skills, Donovan had planned to use Nero to eliminate crime to eliminate Mzamo's rival organization.
+Through the conversation with Mzamo, it is revealed that Donovan was the one who betrayed Nero and moved him and Taylor to Mexico; due to his combat skills, Donovan had planned to use Nero to eliminate crime to eliminate Mzamo's rival organization.